D2klaas/dzPortals/docs/documentation.md

 * processing time: the time it took to process all areas and gates

 ### Tools
+Here you find a collection of usefull tools to make your scene ready for portals.
+This speeds up the work and make it more convenient.
 * **CREATE**
   * Create zones for selected zones
 Will create zone for the every currently selected nodes.
 The selected nodes will be parented to the created zone. **Currently you cannot use this on the root node.
 You have to covert the zone to the root node manually if you want to do so.**